RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

 Run `kubectl exec -it pod/redis-di-cli-<id> -- redis-di status` to check the status of the installation.

-> Note: It is OK to see the warning of "No streams found" since we have not yet set up a Debezium source connector.
-We will do this in the next step.
+> Note: It is okay to see the warning "No streams found" since the Debezium source connector has not yet been set up.
+This will be done in the next step.

 ## Install the Debezium Server